Agent Tool Registry (ERC-8257)

 }The settlement transaction hash from the x402 facilitator is included, enabling onchain payment verification.

-The usage reporter has a 5-second timeout.
-If the report fails or times out, the tool invocation still succeeds — errors are logged but never propagated to the caller.
+All usage reporters have a 5-second timeout.
+If the report fails or times out, the tool invocation still succeeds.
+Errors are logged but never propagated to the caller.

 REST API: Tool Endpoints